strapi/rfcs/rfcs/004-notification-flow.md

 **Entities:**
 - Users Notification Settings: Users settings per app of what notifications he want to receives and via what channels
 - Notification Types : List of the current app amiable notification by system module
-- Notification Frequency: Specify the frequency with what Users get their notification based on the weight specify by notifications types
+- Users Notification Entity Frequency: Specify the frequency with what Users get their notification based on the weight specify by notifications types

 Before the system can handle sending notification based on settings and frequency we have to provide Endpoints for the frontend to manage user settings